harelba/q/README.markdown

 ## Highlights

 * Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)
+* Automatic column name and column type detection (Allows working more naturally with the data)
+* Multiple parsing modes - relaxed and strict.
+Relaxed mode allows to easily parse semi-structured data, such as log files.
 * Standard installation - RPM, Homebrew (Mac).
 Debian package coming soon.
 * Support for quoted fields
 * Full UTF-8 support (and other encodings)